NickMcConnell/AngbandPlus/DaJAngbandReadme1097.txt

 	tourist: A unique class.
 The idea is from Nethack, but don't think of the Nethack tourist because this isn't much like it.
 His skills are all pretty bad except for searching.
 He specializes in two types of spells: detection/perception type spells, and chance/random outcome type spells (He has one spellbook called 'The Lottery').
 He is one of only a couple classes in DaJAngband who have weak pseudo-ID, but he gets the identify spell earlier even than the mage. war mage: <not implemented yet>
 	barbarian: Similar to the warrior except that it is much harder for him to get multiple attacks.
 Instead, he gets a significant bonus when wielding heavy weapons.
 He also gets a few nature spells (including an 'extra attacks' spell in the last spellbook).
-His skills are generally worse than the warrior, but he has higher strength and hit die than any other class. fighter wizard: <not implemented yet and might not bother.
-If I do, it'll have a better name>
-	sage: <not implemented yet>
-	witch/warlock: <not implemented yet>
-	holy rogue: <not implemented yet>
-		novelty classes:
-	mystic: <not implemented yet>
-	loser: <not implemented yet>
-	stone slinger:  <not implemented yet> cross between archer and new ranger except gets extra shots with a sling and penatly with a bow or crossbow. chaos warrior: <not implemented yet>
+His skills are generally worse than the warrior, but he has higher strength and hit die than any other class. stone slinger:  <not implemented yet> cross between archer and new ranger except gets extra shots with a sling and penalty with a bow or crossbow. chaos warrior: <not implemented yet>
-	meditation ninja: <not implemented yet>

 spell realms:
 	#1 Wizardry: mostly the same as mage spells in V with the two rogue spells removed, and wizard lock added. (will tweak it more later)